 Season Format

-During the preseason, returning teams are placed into a draft where they select a maximum of 4 tournaments to compete in, from roughly 20 weekend tournaments across the Midwest.
-Teams have the option to play in fewer than 4 tournaments, but most teams choose to play all four.
-The draft is composed of multiple rounds and each team is awarded one tournament pick per round.
-The order in which teams get to select their tournaments is based on seniority.
-Afterwards, any openings in the schedule are offered to new teams.
-New teams can sign up to play in a tournament at any time during the regular season however, openings are extremely limited.
+During the preseason, returning teams participate in a draft where they select up to four tournaments from roughly 20 weekend events across the Midwest.
+While teams can choose to compete in fewer than four tournaments, most opt for the full four.
+The draft unfolds in multiple rounds, with each team receiving one tournament pick per round.
+Selection order is determined by team seniority, and once the draft concludes, any remaining tournament spots are made available to new teams.
+Although new teams can register for a tournament at any point during the regular season, open slots are highly limited.

-Throughout the course of a team’s 4 tournament season schedule they earn points for each game they play in (3 points for a win, 2 points for an OT loss and 1 point for a regulation loss).
-At the end of the regular season teams are ranked by points and the top 12 teams are invited to a championship weekend event.
+Over the course of a team's four-tournament schedule, they earn points for each game: 3 points for a win, 2 for an overtime loss, and 1 for a regulation loss.
+At the end of the regular season, teams are ranked by total points, and the top 10 are invited to a championship weekend.

-The regular season is very fluid as it doesn’t contain a fixed number of games or opponents.
-Teams simply play in tournaments, earning points for each game.
-A team could face a new opponent at any time.
+The MIHA regular season is highly flexible, with no set number of games or fixed opponents.
+Teams simply compete in tournaments and accumulate points, which means they could face new opponents at any time.

-MIHA’s structure is second to none, it’s very flexible in that it allows teams the option to play in a single tournament or the full season while providing an entire experience to both.
+MIHA’s structure is second to none, offering flexibility for teams to play in a single tournament or commit to the full season, while delivering a complete and rewarding experience for both.

 Regular Season Tournament Schedule Format